Dual Credit Coordinator

 |December 15th||MCC will verify credentials and approve qualified instructors|

-Dual credit faculty must meet the same qualifications required of MCC adjunct faculty to teach the same course(s) on campus.
+Dual credit faculty must meet the same qualifications required of MCC adjunct faculty to teach the same course(s).
 Dual credit faculty are subject to the same evaluation systems and procedures as adjunct faculty teaching at MCC.
-The dean of instruction, in consultation with faculty, certifies faculty qualifications through transcripts and employment applications.
+The dean of instruction, the departmental faculty, and the office of academic affairs certifies faculty qualifications through transcripts and employment applications.

-- For faculty teaching general education courses, the standard is a master’s degree in the discipline to be taught, or a master’s degree in a related field, 18 credits of which are at the graduate level.
+- For faculty teaching general education courses, the standard is a master’s degree (or higher) in the discipline to be taught, or a master’s degree plus at least 18 graduate credit hours in the specific subject area they plan to teach.

 - Career and technical education faculty, for both dual credit and on-campus courses may substitute verifiable work experience in the discipline, or 20 credit hours in the teaching discipline for the master’s degree upon approval from the Vice Chancellor of Instruction/Chief Academic Officer.